AnandChowdhary/twt/README.md

 ## 📋 Spec

-A TWT is a URL-safe string with a payload and its computed HMAC SHA-1, separated by a period.
-The length of a TWT is the length of its payload + 41 characters.
+A TWT is a URL-safe string with a payload and its computed HMAC MD5.
+The length of a TWT is the length of its payload + 32 characters.
 For example:

 ```
-hello.5112055c05f944f85755efc5cd8970e194e9f45b
+hellobade63863c61ed0b3165806ecd6acefc
 ```

-In the above example, the payload is `hello`, and its hash is `5112055c05f944f85755efc5cd8970e194e9f45b`, signed using the secret key `secret`.
+In the above example, the payload is `hello`, and its hash is `bade63863c61ed0b3165806ecd6acefc`, signed using the secret key `secret`.

 ### Is TWT a replacement for JWT?